sevans924/javascript-closures/README.md

 # javascript-closures
 Skills Assessment for 2U: Included in this repository is a lesson plan and activities on the topic of 'Closures in Javascript'.

+### Defining Terms and Assumptions

+__Stoking Curiosity:__
+* ‘The Hook’
+ * a tool used to engage students in a concept
+* Encourage students to draw connections between the concept and their own experience, other coding concepts, or the world

+__Real World Problem:__
+* Applying skills to a scenario that a student might find while working as a developer or a scenario in which the concept may be applied to the student’s own personal projects

+__Prior knowledge of students:__
+* Online learning
+* Access to other students via slack, etc.
+* Asynchronous learning - concepts are introduced in recorded lectures that students can either attend, or watch later, activities are done at student’s pace
+* Students have covered basic data types and know how to declare a function
+* Students have encountered different types of functions (anonymous, arrow, etc.) but may not have yet mastered them
+* Students are familiar with basic scope and hoisting

 ## Overview